 Senate committee calls on Parliament and government to remove barriers to oversight of emergency-related delegated legislation

-The Senate Standing Committee for the Scrutiny of Delegated Legislation has today tabled the interim report of its ongoing inquiry into the exemption of delegated legislation from parliamentary oversight.
+The Senate Standing Committee for the Scrutiny of Delegated Legislation has today tabled the interim report of its ongoing inquiry into the exemption of delegated legislation from parliamentary oversight, repeatedly referencing the NSW Council for Civil Liberties submission.

 The interim report makes 18 recommendations to government and the Parliament to address systemic barriers to parliamentary oversight of delegated legislation made in times of emergency.

-The NSW Council for Civil Liberties submission and hearings testimony are referenced a number of times in the Interim Report, including the following;
+Our submission and hearings testimony are referenced a number of times in the Interim Report, including the following:

 4.36 The New South Wales Council for Civil Liberties also submitted that it was inappropriate to exclude delegated legislation made under the Biosecurity Act from disallowance to separate the measures from political considerations, submitting that the significant civil liberties implications of the Biosecurity Act measures mean their 'formulation and implementation are unavoidably and deeply political questions.
 'Taking the politics out' entirely can lead to unaccountable technocratic governance'.